Rubina Raja – Greek and Local Heritages in Urban Landscapes of the Near East: Cultural Amnesia versus the Longue Durée

 The Jerome Lectures will be held in English.

 This event, to be presented in person at the Academy, is free and open to the public.
-Please register in advance to attend in person.
 The lectures will not be streamed on Zoom.

 About the Speaker